JosephPG/ArangoMapper/README.md

 ## Project Structure

 - `app/mapper/`: Base classes for documents and relationships (Pydantic).
-- `app/aql/`: AQL query building and translation engine.
+- `app/aql/`: AQL query engine and translation.
-- `app/manager/`: Persistence, CRUD, and transaction management.
-- `app/database/`: Connection layer with the official ArangoDB driver.
+- `app/database/`: Connection layer with the official ArangoDB driver and persistence, CRUD, and transaction management.
 - `example/`: Detailed suite of ready-to-run examples.
 - `tests/`: Unit and integration tests.
 ---